Shahrukh Hashmi, MD, co-chair email@example.com

-The ASBMT Survivorship listserv has been converted to an online community and available to all members to post questions, present ideas, and discuss current topics impacting the BMT Community.
+The ASTCT Survivorship listserv has been converted to an online community and available to all members to post questions, present ideas, and discuss current topics impacting the BMT Community.
 Members can communicate with the full membership of the Survivorship SIG by joining the online community and posting in the discussion forum.

-Note: The email address that is current in your ASBMT Membership record is the only address that is allowed access to the online community.
-If you have changed your email address, please contact us at firstname.lastname@example.org
+Note: The email address that is current in your ASTCT Membership record is the only address that is allowed access to the online community.
+If you have changed your email address, please contact us at email@example.com

 .
 Educational Resources